Stocking Your Refrigerator for Everyday Healthy Meals

 - Store-bought hummus (my family is addicted!)

-- Salsa, after it has been opened
+- Salsa and other sauces, after they’ve been opened

 - Fresh coffee beans